liferay/liferay-docs/develop/learning-paths/articles/08-using-alloyui-in-your-application/02-manipulating-the-dom-with-aui.markdown

             parentNode.append('<button class="btn" id="hideMessagesButton" type="button">Hide Sample Messages</button>');
     }

-This adds the *Hide Sample Messages* button inside of the same button row as the *Generate Sample Messages* button.
-Specifying `class="btn"` styles the button the same way as the *Generate Sample Messages* button.
-Once the *Hide Sample Messages* button has been added (or you've confirmed that it has already been added), you need to define an event handler for it:
+This adds the Hide Sample Messages button inside the same button row as the *Generate Sample Messages* button.
+Specifying `class="btn"` styles the button the same way as the Generate Sample Messages button.
+Once the Hide Sample Messages button has been added (or you've confirmed that it has already been added), you need to define an event handler for it:

     var hideMessagesButton = A.one('#hideMessagesButton');